Gaspard--/KentFrNotes/NetworKSecurity/cours11.md

 Classes of service:
 - Connectionless (Datagram)
-  - unreliable of data from ent-to-end
+  - unreliable delivery of data from ent-to-end
-  - use higher solve problems
+  - use higher solve problems (???)
   - similar to postal service
 - Connection-oriented (Virtual Circuit)
-  - reliable delivery oof data from end-to-end
+  - reliable delivery of data from end-to-end
   - provides error correction an flow control
   - similar to telephone service